Anorexia: What You Should Know

 Anorexia: How It Starts

-In my experience, Anorexia doesn’t just happen, it occurs for a reason, or a combination of reasons, often to correct something that is out of balance in the patient’s life.
-Perhaps they were injured and had to stop being an accomplished athlete, dancer, or skater.
-Maybe they were obese as a child and made a decision that it will never happen to them again.
-Perhaps they feel abandoned and this is the way they get the attention they need to feel safe.
+In my experience, Anorexia doesn’t just happen, it occurs for a reason, or a combination of reasons, often to correct something that is out of balance in the patient’s life; an injury that ended dreams of being an accomplished athlete, dancer, or skater.
+Maybe it was an obese childhood and the stigma of being obese which resulted in the determination that it will never happen again.
+Or perhaps the individual felt abandoned figuratively or literally, and the eating disorder was a way to get the attention needed to feel safe.

 Many people suffering from Anorexia have debilitating anxiety.
+As we saw above, the anxiety may start out as a gut issue having to do with Serotonin levels that are out of whack.
+Even if it starts that way, it will usually take on a life of it’s own.
 The Anorexia provides such individuals with a focus, being as thin as possible, and a solution, restricting.

 There is a myth that Anorexia is a disorder that only impacts teenage girls, but the latest research shows that it can begin at any age.
 Today it is affecting younger children, older women and more men.

 Primary Features of Anorexia

 Whatever the cause, the primary features of Anorexia nervosa are:

 - Refusal to maintain a healthy body weight

 - Distorted body image – called body dysmorphia, such that she may still see herself as “fat” at 60 pounds